sashuu6/blog/README.md

 ## Other Info

-If you face any bugs or want to request for a new feature, please create an issue under the repository and provide appropriate labels respectively.
-If you want to do these by yourself, feel free to raise a PR and I will do the necessary.
+If you face any bugs or want to request a new feature, please create an issue under the repository and provide appropriate labels respectively.
+If you want to do these by yourself, feel free to raise a PR and I will do what is necessary.

 If you want to support me, donations will be helpful.